Michael Hewitt · Executive Vocal Presence

 Seven problems you probably recognize

 These aren't character flaws.
-They're skill gaps and patterns that almost nobody teaches you to fix — because most people don't even know they exist.
+They're skill gaps.
+Nobody teaches you how to fix them, and most people don't know they exist.

 01

 Maybe you've always sounded this way and never noticed.
-Or maybe you used to be the charismatic one — and somewhere along the way, through years of playing a supporting role or not caring about the subject matter, that muscle went quiet.
+Maybe you used to be the charismatic one, and somewhere along the way the muscle went quiet.
 Either way, the gap between what you know and what people hear is costing you.

 02